Main Navigation - Mobile

 977.1 Guideline: Cooperation with Law Enforcement Agencies

 These administrative guidelines are intended to facilitate ongoing cooperation between school officials and law enforcement agencies.
-As stated in Board Policy 977, cooperation with the Richfield Department of Public Safety shall be effected primarily through the established Police/School Liaison Officer Program.
-Accordingly, cooperation between the school and police department on matters involving students shall be based on communication and coordination between the office of the building administrator and the school liaison officer.
-If an on-duty police officer wishes to come to the school for official business, the officer must first contact the school administration either through direct personal contact or via the school liaison officer.
+Cooperation between the school and police department on matters involving students shall be based on communication and coordination between the office of the building administrator and the designated police officer assigned to partner with schools.
+If an on-duty police officer wishes to come to the school for official business, the officer must first contact the school administration.

 I. Procedure for investigations, arrests and release of students to police for non-school related conduct.